rzzzwilson/Random-Stuff/global_module/README.rst

 There has been talk over the years of a python Singleton object.
 Possibly the best known of these is the `Borg pattern`_ introduced by Alex Martelli.
+This is one of the great pattern names!

 .. _`Borg pattern`: http://code.activestate.com/recipes/66531-singleton-we-dont-need-no-stinkin-singleton-the-bo/